timm/lump/README.md

-To download, isntall, and test this code:
+## How to install LUMP

-1 Install Common Lisp; e.g.:
+1. Install Common Lisp; e.g.:
   - Clisp: good for simple scripts and succinct debug information;
   - Sbcl: good for speed and verbose debig information
 2. Download [the code](https://github.com/timm/lump/archive/master.zip) and unzip